-Comparing the \textit{N}-band observations to the shorter wavelengths, we see that HD~142527 is already quite resolved (i.e. the correlated fluxes are closer to zero), while the opposite is true for the shorter wavelengths.
-This is, in part, due to the star contributing more at the shorter wavelengths, causing higher correlated fluxes.
-Moreover, we observe a first zero-crossing of the complex correlated fluxes at spatial frequencies \qty{\sim15}{\mega\ensuremath{\lambda}}, with the next zero-crossing presumably occurring at spatial frequencies outside of our coverage (\qtyrange{\sim120}{150}{\mega\ensuremath{\lambda}}).
-The spatial frequency of zero-crossings is a particularly robust feature of our data, as it is not affected by calibration uncertainties.
-Furthermore, an increase in the closure phase from \textit{H} to \textit{N} band is apparent.
-This indicates a relatively symmetric structure on the smallest scales we resolve, whereas the larger scales of \qty{\sim1}{\astronomicalunit} show stronger asymmetry, which may be indicative of a two-component structure with an asymmetric, extended component seen at longer wavelengths, in addition to a more compact, relatively symmetric component seen at shorter wavelengths.
-We explore this in more detail via geometric modelling in Sects.~\ref{sec:modelling:modelGeometries} and \ref{sec:discussion}.
+Comparing the \textit{N}-band observations to the shorter wavelengths reveals that HD~142527 is already quite resolved (i.e. the correlated fluxes are closer to zero), whereas the opposite holds for the shorter wavelengths.
+This results partly from the star contributing more at the shorter wavelengths, yielding higher correlated fluxes.
+Moreover, we observe a first zero-crossing of the complex correlated fluxes at spatial frequencies \qty{\sim15}{\mega\ensuremath{\lambda}}, with the next zero-crossing presumably occurring at spatial frequencies beyond our coverage (\qtyrange{\sim120}{150}{\mega\ensuremath{\lambda}}).
+The spatial frequency of zero-crossings is a particularly robust feature of our data, as it is unaffected by calibration uncertainties.
+An increase in the closure phase from the \textit{H} to the \textit{N} band is also apparent.
+This indicates a relatively symmetric structure on the smallest scales we resolve, whereas the larger scales of \qty{\sim1}{\astronomicalunit} show stronger asymmetry.
+This asymmetry suggests a two-component structure with an asymmetric, extended component at longer wavelengths and a more compact, relatively symmetric component at shorter wavelengths.
+We explore this further through geometric modelling in Sects.~\ref{sec:modelling:modelGeometries} and \ref{sec:discussion}.